soumyapaul1706-cyber/figma-/README.md

-# Figma Assignment Project - Polished (React + Tailwind)
+# Figma Assignment Project - (React + Tailwind)

-This is an enhanced, polished version of the Figma assignment built with Vite + React + Tailwind CSS.
+This is an  Figma assignment built with Vite + React + Tailwind CSS.
 It uses a dark, glassy theme with responsive layout and accessibility in mind.

 ## Features